Everything Everywhere All at Once: Plot

-Evelyn Quan Wang is a middle-aged Chinese American immigrant who runs a laundromat with her husband, Waymond.
-Two decades previously, they eloped to the United States and had a daughter, Joy.
-The laundromat is being audited by the Internal Revenue Service (IRS).
-Waymond is trying to serve Evelyn divorce papers, and Evelyn's demanding father (referred to as Gong Gong, Cantonese for 'grandfather'), is visiting for her Chinese New Year party.
-Evelyn, reluctant to accept Joy's lesbian relationship with her non-Chinese girlfriend Becky, introduces Becky to Gong Gong as Joy's "very good friend."
+Evelyn Quan Wang is a middle-aged Chinese immigrant who runs a laundromat with her husband, Waymond.
+Two decades earlier, they eloped to the United States and had a daughter, Joy.
+In the present day, Evelyn is enduring multiple struggles: the laundromat is being audited by the Internal Revenue Service (IRS); Waymond is attempting to serve her with divorce papers in an effort to spark a discussion about their marriage; her rigorous father (referred to as Gong Gong, Cantonese for grandfather) is visiting for her Chinese New Year party; and she has a strained relationship with Joy, who is battling depression and has a non-Chinese girlfriend, Becky, whom Evelyn is reluctant to accept.

-At a tense meeting with IRS inspector Deirdre Beaubeirdre, Waymond's body is taken over by Alpha-Waymond, a version of Waymond from the "Alphaverse."
-Alpha-Waymond explains to Evelyn that many parallel universes exist because every life choice creates a new alternative universe.
-The Alphaverse, led by the late Alpha-Evelyn, developed "verse-jumping" technology, which enables people to access the skills, memories, and bodies of their parallel-universe selves by performing bizarre actions that are statistically unlikely.
-The multiverse is threatened by Jobu Tupaki, the Alphaverse version of Joy, whose mind was splintered after Alpha-Evelyn pushed her to extensively verse-jump.
+At a tense meeting with IRS Revenue Agent Deirdre Beaubeirdre, Waymond's body is taken over by Alpha-Waymond, a version of Waymond from the "Alphaverse."
+Alpha-Waymond explains to Evelyn that many parallel universes exist (the "multiverse") because every life choice creates a new alternative universe.
+In the Alphaverse, the now-deceased Alpha-Evelyn developed "verse-jumping" technology, which enables people to access the skills, memories, and bodies of their parallel selves by performing bizarre actions that are statistically unlikely.
+The multiverse is threatened by Jobu Tupaki, the Alpha-Joy whose mind was splintered after Alpha-Evelyn pushed her to verse-jump beyond her endurance.
 Jobu experiences all universes at once and can verse-jump and manipulate matter at will.
-She has created a black hole-like "everything bagel" topped with everything, which appears as a toroid singularity that could destroy the multiverse.
+Jobu has created a black hole-like "Everything Bagel" that forms a toroid singularity that could destroy the multiverse.

-Evelyn is given verse-jumping technology to fight Jobu's minions, who converge on the IRS building.
-She discovers other universes in which she made different choices and flourished, such as becoming a kung fu master and film star.
-She also learns of Waymond's plans for divorce.
-Alpha-Waymond believes that Evelyn, as the greatest "failure" of all Evelyns in the multiverse, has the untapped potential to defeat Jobu.
-Gong Gong is taken over by Alpha-Gong Gong, who instructs Evelyn to kill Joy to stop Jobu from using her to enter Evelyn's universe.
-Evelyn refuses and decides to face Jobu by gaining powers through repeated verse-jumping.
+Evelyn is provided verse-jumping technology to fight Jobu's minions, who are converging on the IRS building.
+She uncovers other universes in which she made different choices and flourished, such as becoming a kung fu master and film star.
+She also learns that Waymond intends to file for divorce.
+Alpha-Waymond believes that Evelyn, as the greatest "failure" of all Evelyns in the multiverse, possesses the untapped potential needed to defeat Jobu.
+Gong Gong is taken over by Alpha-Gong Gong, who instructs Evelyn to kill Joy to prevent Jobu from using her to access Evelyn's universe.
+Evelyn refuses and decides to face Jobu by acquiring powers through repeated verse-jumping.
 Alpha-Gong Gong, convinced that Evelyn's mind has been compromised like Jobu's, sends soldiers after Evelyn.
 While they fight, Jobu locates and kills Alpha-Waymond in the Alphaverse.
-As Jobu confronts Evelyn in her universe, Evelyn's mind splinters, and she collapses.
+As Jobu confronts Evelyn in her universe, Evelyn's mind begins to splinter, causing her to collapse.